 Jimmy Lai is a Software Engineer in Instagram Infrastructure.
 His recent interest is Python efficiency, including profiling, optimization and asyncio.
 He has been sharing his experiences in PyCon Taiwan since 2012.
-This year, he plan to share his latency efficiency experiences on large scale Python web application.
+This year, he plan to share his automated refactoring experience on large scale Python codebase.

 To solve efficiency issue of our Python application.
 We started with cProfile to profile function call CPU cost and found it couldn't differentiate call-stacks sharing the same function calls.
 Asyncio makes the issue worse, since gathered functions all have the event loop as caller.
 We ended up build our own function call profilers: